Israel's Netanyahu is rushed to hospital for dehydration. Hours later, he says he feels 'very good'

 “Thank God, I feel very good,” he added, thanking the medical team at Israel's Sheba Hospital and thanking the public for messages of support.

-He said he had “one request" — that people drink water and act safely in the scorching summer heat.
+He said he had “one request" — that people drink water and stay out of the sun.

 Israel is in the midst of a summer heat wave, with temperatures in the mid-30s Celsius (mid-90s Fahrenheit).